iovar/tavli/README.md

 A web rewrite of an old project of mine, [tavli3d](https://sourceforge.net/projects/tavli3d/).

 Project currently abandoned.
 I hoped I could save the old C code (the parts that had to do with the game logic), but this was turning more to a rewrite, and I'll probably not finish it.
+Update 25.01.25: Made some progress with a rewrite but this is really boring and I'll definitely not finish it.

 Besides the technologies used, the original description still applies:
 _Tavli3d is the greek backgammon.It consists of three games:portes (similar to Backgammon),plakoto(with pinning instead of hitting) and fevga(a game where no hitting occurs).The game is written in OpenGL/SDL/C .For now only single player is supported._